 Give them some space of their own

-Bring some of the outdoors in
+Bring some of the outdoors inside

 Plant cat grass (available from pet supply stores) in indoor pots so your feline can graze as they please!
 It’s always a good idea to do some research before bringing any other plants into your home since many common household plants can be dangerous to pets.
 Cat grass and catnip are always a good idea though!

-2 is always better than 1
+2 cats are better than 1 cat

 While toys and cat furniture will keep your furry friend busy for a while, a friend will keep them entertained for life and is most important while they’re still developing as kittens.
 Not ready to commit to another cat?
 Reach out to local shelters and see if anyone needs a foster!
 Many cats are in need of temporary foster homes at all times and the commitment could range in time from just a few days to a few months!
 Who knows, maybe they’ll become a foster fail!
 Two cats often end up being the same amount of work as one since they keep each other entertained and will often use the same litter box and eat the same food!

-Even if you do keep your cat indoors, consider having your cat micro chipped and keep your contact information with the microchip registry up to date.
+Even if you do keep your cat indoors, consider having your cat microchipped and keep your contact information with the microchip registry up to date.
 The occasional open window (even with a screen) or door offers a tempting opportunity for your cat if they see a bird or become frightened.
 A collar and visible ID are always a good idea as well!
 If you do lose your cat, contact your local animal shelter immediately to file a report.
 Shelter workers can give you tips on getting your pet back home safely.